Skye-XD/desktop-icons-ng/README.md

 For Archlinux, (and if needed, Manjaro), it is available in AUR [here](https://aur.archlinux.org/packages/gnome-shell-extension-gtk4-desktop-icons-ng).
 </p>
 <p style="text-align: left;">
 For Manjaro, a native maintained build is available in the Manjaro Repository that can be installed directly with pacman and other tools.
-The link to the pkgbuild file in the Manjaro repository is [here](https://gitlab.manjaro.org/packages/community/gnome/gnome-shell-extension/-/tree/master/gnome-shell-extension-gtk4-desktop-icons-ng).
+[Download](https://software.manjaro.org/package/gnome-shell-extension-gtk4-desktop-icons-ng) from Manjaro Community Repository available.
 </p>

 ## Manual installation